atharv3434/Color-Palette-Generator/README.md

-🎨 AI-Powered Color Palette Generator (HTML, CSS, JS)
+🎨 AI-Powered Color Palette Generator
 A web-based interactive tool that allows users to generate, save, and explore color palettes using AI-powered color suggestions.
 This project provides harmonious color combinations for designers, artists, and developers.